Caldararu's conjecture and Tsygan's formality: Some recollections on Lie algebroids and related topics

 It is easy to see that $T_{\poly,A}(B)$ is a Gerstenhaber algebra when equipped with the Schouten bracket and the exterior product.
-Similarly $D_{\poly,A}(B)$ is a graded subspace of the relative Hochschild complex $C^\bullet_A(B)$ and since differential operators are closed under composition one easily sees that it is in fact a sub-$B_\infty$-algebra.
+Similarly $D_{\poly,A}(B)$ is a graded subspace of the relative Hochschild complex $C^\bullet_A(B)$ and since differential operators are closed under composition one easily sees that it is in fact a sub-$B_\infty$-algebra, see Appendix~\ref{ref-A-127} for more details on $B_\infty$-algebras.

 If $A$ and $B$ are DG-algebras then we equip $T_{\poly,A}(B)$, $D_{\poly,A}(B)$ with the total differentials $[\mathrm d_B,-]$ and $[\mathrm d_B,-]+\mathrm d_H$ where $\mathrm d_H$ denotes the Hochschild differential.
 Similar results now apply.